aquonAttheHub/data-science-2023-2024/README.md

 School of Information

 Coursework Completed:
--Statistics for Data Science
+* Statistics for Data Science
--Data Engineering
+* Data Engineering
--Research Design and Applications for Data and Analysis
+* Research Design and Applications for Data and Analysis